 There’s one solid rule in the modern world of link building; quality matters more than quantity.
-While in the old days of SEO, building lots of links all over the web was a smart and straightforward strategy to increase your domain authority and build your ranks, today Google takes the quality of your links into more consideration.
+While in the old days of SEO, building lots of free links all over the web was a smart and straightforward strategy to increase your domain authority and build your ranks, today Google takes the quality of your links into more consideration.
 Quantity still does matter, as building a handful of links can’t sustain you forever, but your first priority needs to be on building high-quality links.

 There’s a catch to this, however.
 As a general rule, the higher the authority of the site you choose to build links on, the harder it will be to build your links.
 As a perfect example, major news outlets like CNN or MSNBC are seen as highly authoritative sites, but getting a link published on their sites seems nearly impossible to the average user.

 Fortunately, getting backlinks from major news sources like these isn’t quite as difficult as many people have made it out to be.
 It will take a disciplined strategy and a consistent follow-through to be successful, but there are several tactics you can use to get your business featured on these highly authoritative sites.

 If you want to get your link featured on a major news site, you first have to get noticed, and getting noticed by these sources isn’t easy.
 They’ve earned their place as an authority by carefully selecting only the most newsworthy content to publish, and their standards haven’t relaxed over time.